jdittrich/userNeedResearchBook/text/prepareTheResearch.md

 there are legal matters involved, such as signing a consent form.
 Thus, I can tick off what we already dealt with and immediately see if I forgot something.

 You may wonder about the “User Code” in the example above.
-When I do research, every participant gets a identification code that can be used instead of their name (like “User2”).
+When I do research, every participant gets an identification code that can be used instead of their name (like “User2”).
 Latest when you publish the research, you do want to retract all names and other identifying information.
 Using such code, you can identify participants without their names.
 This is useful to keep the participant’s privacy, particularly if you share or discuss preliminary results.
 If you need to retain the names you can keep a _separate_ list, so you can convert the codes back.
 An alternative to codes is to ask participants how they want to appear in the (published) research, so they can choose if they want their legal name, another name or a code be used to represent them.

 The cheat sheet is a tool to support you during the interview and help you along when your mind goes blank for a moment.
 It is not for ensuring that you ask all questions in the same way and in the same order.
 Instead of controlling the situation, user need research emphasizes the exploring the situation.
 If the participant does or tells something which is new to you, use it to learn and feel free to come up with new questions which are not on the cheat sheet.

 ### Take along tools that help you to record data easily